adrian-lison/EpiSewer/vignettes/model-specification.md

 - `_assume`: We assume the values for this component.
 For example, we can use `generation_dist_assume()` to provide a generation time distribution from the literature.
-- `_calibrate`: Similar to `_assume`, but instead of directly specifying the value for an assumption, we calibrate it some other assumption or data.
-For example, we can use `load_per_case_calibrate()` to calibrate the shedding load per case to some case data (so that the estimated infections will roughly match the observed case numbers).
+- `_calibrate`: This is similar to `_assume`, but instead of directly specifying the value for an assumption, we calibrate it to some other assumption or data.
+For example, we can use `load_per_case_calibrate()` to calibrate the shedding load per case to case data (so that the estimated infections will roughly match the observed case numbers).
 - `_estimate`: We estimate this component as a parameter of the model.
   For example, we can use `noise_estimate()` if we don’t know how much noise the measurements have and want to estimate this from the data.